LuukVanWaveren/Simple-ImageClassification-using-Pytorch/README.md

 ![thumbnail03](GitHubReadmeFiles/EndOfTrainingResult.png)

-the graph shows that the neural network started overfitting at around epoch 45.
-From this point on further training is ineffective.
+the graph shows that the neural network started overfitting at around epoch 57.
+From this point on further training is less effective.

 ![thumbnail04](GitHubReadmeFiles/TrainValGraph.png)